Semester

 Where We Travel

-We start at the hub of politics, spending 2 weeks exploring the capitol, talking with representatives, seeing museums, and working to build a cohesive cohort
+We start at the hub of politics, spending 2 weeks exploring the Capitol, talking with representatives, visiting museums, and working to build a cohesive cohort

-SOUTHEAST: Our first stops are through Appalachia, listening closely to community members and leaders as we we work our way into the deep South.
-We head to the Equal Justice Initiative in Montgomery, Alabama.
-Walk across the bridge in Selma and keep heading South to New Orleans, where we will work with farmers and leaders in environmental justice.
+Our first stops are through Appalachia, listening closely to community members and leaders as we work our way into the Deep South.
+We head to the Equal Justice Initiative in Montgomery, Alabama, walk across the bridge in Selma,and continue south to New Orleans, where we’ll work with farmers and leaders in environmental justice.

-TEXAS: We will move through Texas and part of Oklahoma, stopping to work with organizations who are on the frontlines of human and natures intersection within the state.
+We move through Texas and parts of Oklahoma, stopping to work with organizations on the frontlines of the intersection between people and nature within the state.

-CALIFORNIA: In our final state, we will explore Joshua Tree National Park and then head into San Diego for a week long retreat, giving time for reflection and closing of the Semester.
-We will of course, jump into the Pacific Ocean after making it coast to coast.
+In our final state, we explore Joshua Tree National Park, then head into San Diego for a week-long retreat, making space for reflection and the closing of the semester.
+And of course, we’ll jump into the Pacific Ocean after making it coast to coast.

 Our mission is rooted in our firm belief that traditional school doesn’t work for everyone, thus we have created a school without walls to personalize and engage students in the country around them.
 Our work is with students who often are 1-2 years behind in credits.
 A semester allows us to recover credit and create a more long term relationship with the student and family, while also inspiring youth to see beyond their own lives.